joaolfern/react-freeze-snapshot/README.md

 ## What happens to the non-react state of the component after defrost?
 Like for example scroll position?

-Since all the "native views" (DOM elements or platform-specific views in react native) are kept when the component is frozen their state (such as scroll position, text typed into text input fields, etc.) is restored when they come back from the frozen state.
+Since all the DOM elements are retained when the component is frozen, their state (such as scroll position, input values, etc.) is restored when they come back from the frozen state.
+The same DOM nodes are used.
-In fact, they are just the same component (same DOM nodes for react-dom / same views for react-native).

-## What happens when there is an update in a redux store that frozen component is subscribed to?
+## What happens when there is an update in a Redux store that the frozen component is subscribed to?

 Redux and other state-management solutions rely on manually triggering re-renders for components that they want to update when the store state changes.
 When component is frozen it won't render even when redux requests it, however methods such as `mapStateToProps` or selectors provided to `useSelector` will still run on store updates.